 The State of Colorado has adopted the modified comparative fault system.
 Under this law, drivers are held responsible according to their percentage of fault in an accident.
 However, when a claimant’s percentage of fault is 50% or higher, they are barred from receiving any compensation from the other driver or their insurance company.

 Jimmy was driving home when suddenly Eva came out of the mall parking lot and struck his car, causing Jimmy to be seriously injured.
 He sued Eva for $100,000 representing his damages.
 Witnesses saw Jimmy speeding right before the crash.
-When the police arrived, they issued traffic citations to each driver.
+When the police arrived, they issued traffic citations to both drivers.

 Later at trial, the jury found Jimmy contributed to the accident.
 They concluded that Eva was the primary cause of the accident and apportioned her negligence at 80%.
 The jury also found that Jimmy was liable because he was speeding and apportioned his fault at 20%.